Generalizing random real forcing for inaccessible cardinals: Introduction

+An additional difference from \cite{Sh:1004} is that the large cardinal property is not enough.
 We shall assume the existence of a stationary set that reflects only in inaccessibles and has a diamond sequence.
 Note that this demand can be gotten by an easy forcing \cite{CFM} and if $V=L$ this is equivalent to not being weakly compact.
 For a Mahlo cardinal there is a stationary set of inaccessible cardinals below it so in particular this set reflects only in inaccessibles and then we still need to assume the existence of diamond sequence for it.
-In \cite{Sh:1004}, the main use of the weak compactness was by reflecting an antichain of conditions to an antichain in a corresponding forcing for a smaller cardinal; the purpose of the diamond sequence here will be to overcome this inability.
+In \cite{Sh:1004}, the main use of the weak compactness was by reflecting a maximal antichain of conditions to a maximal antichain in a corresponding forcing for a smaller cardinal; the purpose of the diamond sequence here will be to overcome this inability.

-Furthermore, for convenience we shall assume that the conditions of the desired forcing are trees that are pruned only in levels of the stationary set (we demand the stationary set to only contain limit ordinals).
-However it is possible to allow pruning in successor levels, as long as the prune is only of a bounded set.
+Furthermore, for convenience we shall assume that the conditions of the desired forcing are trees that are pruned only in levels of the stationary set (we demand the stationary set to contain only limit ordinals).
+However it is possible to allow pruning in successor levels; e.g. as long as the pruning is only of a bounded set, when we use a tree with splitting to $\theta_{\epsilon}=\mathrm{cf}(\theta_{\epsilon}) \in \big[|\epsilon|^{+},\lambda \big)$.